 Each of us creates a “false self” to protect our “true self” when it feels frightening to be genuine in the world.
 If our false self becomes dominant, it begins to bury the very qualities it was originally designed to protect.
 These buried qualities often hold the key to deeper love, creativity and meaning in our lives.
 How can we free them?

 In this post, we will explore the process of rediscovering and gradually liberating these challenging but life-changing aspects of our true self.
-I call these attributes “core gifts” and in my years as a psychotherapist, I have increasingly become convinced that they hold the “missing link” in our search for a richer and more meaningful life.
+I call these attributes “Core Gifts” and describe them in greater detail in my book Deeper Dating: How to Drop the Games of Seduction and Discover the Power of Intimacy.
+In my years as a psychotherapist, I have increasingly become convinced that they hold the “missing link” in our search for a richer and more meaningful life.

 The great psychoanalytic theorist D.W.
 Winnicott used the term “false self” to describe the defensive structure a young child creates when his or her mother can’t respond to him or her with empathy and care.
 No parent is perfect, but if this lack of empathic response is chronic, the child is forced to create a false self that meets the mothers needs, not its own.
 The more the child comes to feel that his or her true self isn’t appreciated or cherished, the more the false self becomes dominant.
 Winnicott describes a terrible poverty of inner life that arises from the ascendency of the false self, a loss of our innate vitality, joy and creativity,